-Abstract: This paper presents an online application for test design and evaluation of trainees.
-We advance our research in two directions: activity flow modeling and adaptive test design.
+Abstract: - This paper describes an online application for test design and evaluation of trainees.
+We address two main topics: activity flow modeling and adaptive test design.
 With activity flow modeling, we achieve high usability and structural coherence, while the adaptive test design method that we propose facilitates dynamic generation of tests based on topic relevance.
-Our method ensures the creation of adaptive tests that target to specific topics of interest for users, and employs specific policies to adjust the difficulty level of tests.
+Our method ensures the creation of adaptive tests, targeted to specific topics of interest for users, and employs specific policies to adjust the difficulty level of tests.
+We also describe a taxonomy-based test design method, that enhances the testing environment with new usability and efficiency attributes.

-Key-Words: Online testing, E-learning, Adaptive tests, Activity flow modeling, Web-based training
+Key-Words: - Online testing, E-learning, Computer adaptive tests, Activity flow modeling, Web-based training, Taxonomy